Not just the market. Not just the plate. But the whole journey?

 Fishing:

-This involves catching fish from the wild using boats and fishing gear.
-It can
+This is what most people imagine first.
+Fishing means catching fish from oceans, seas, rivers, and lakes using boats and fishing gear.
+It can be small-scale or large commercial operations.

-Fish
+Fish Farming (Aquaculture):

 Regulations:

-and where fishing can happen.
+- When and where fishing is allowed.

-Research
+Research and Monitoring:

-and Monitoring: Scientists study fish and their
+Scientists study fish behavior, health, and environments.

 Conservation: